KendrickLiang/MS-2/README.md

 4. This should appear in the terminal after running the python file.

 ```* Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)```

 ```* Restarting with stat```

 ```* Debugger is active!```

 ```* Debugger PIN: 248-748-502```

 5. Open a web broswer and navigate to the link http://127.0.0.1:5000/ only when the python file is running.
-6. Sign up or log in to enjoy our blogs!
+6. Sign up or log in to view or create blogs!